 Data management or data warehousing is another key aspect of a data analyst’s job.
 Data warehousing involves designing and implementing databases that allow easy access to the results of data mining.
 This step generally involves creating and managing SQL databases.
 Non-relational and NoSQL databases are becoming more common as well.

-Statistical analysis is the heart of data analytics.
-This is how the insights are created from data.
+Statistical analysis allows analysts to create insights from data.
 Both statistics and machine learning techniques are used to analyze data.
 Big data is used to create statistical models that reveal trends in data.
 These models can then be applied to new data to make predictions and inform decision making.
 Statistical programming languages such as R or Python (with pandas) are essential to this process.
 In addition, open source libraries and packages such as TensorFlow enable advanced analysis.

 The final step in most data analytics processes is data presentation.
-This is an essential step that allows insights to be shared with stakeholders.
+This step allows insights to be shared with stakeholders.
 Data visualization is often the most important tool in data presentation.
-Compelling visualizations are essential to tell the story in the data which may help executives and managers understand the importance of these insights.
+Compelling visualizations can help tell the story in the data which may help executives and managers understand the importance of these insights.

 Why Data Analytics is Important?